sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ## 1 Motivation
 The global box office revenue is projected to scale 50bn USD by 2020.
 The fact that movie making is an expensive business, makes it extremely imperative to ensure the movies made experience box office success.
 Knowing which movies are likely to fail and which movies are likely to succeed prior to the movie release is the holy grail for movie makers.
 Movie Box Office Revenue prediction prior to movie release can help production companies save millions of dollars.
-The scope to perform innovative feature engineering from the heavily textual fields and the large interest this problem has gained among scholars was our primary motivation behind picking this problem.
+The scope to perform innovative feature engineering and the large interest this problem has gained among scholars was our primary motivation behind picking this problem.

 ## 2 Literature Review
 There has been a quite a lot of work around the movie box office revenue prediction problem.
 One of the most cited work for this specific problem is the paper “Predicting box-office success of motion pictures with neural networks”, and the author is Ramesh Sharda.
 He used neural networks as the main algorithm to perform box office prediction on a subset of our data.
-We referred to these research papers and adopted identical problem formulation(as a multi class classification), model evaluation metrics to enable better benchmarking of our results.
+We referred to prior literature and adopted identical problem formulation(as a multi class classification), model evaluation metrics to enable better benchmarking of our results.

 ## 3 Data Preparation